- Entertainment and Media»

 What Is Your Favorite Song on Please Please Me

 Please Please Me [Enhanced, Limited Edition, Original Recording Remastered]

 Please Please Me: The Album Tracks

-You can listen and watch the 14 tracks by clicking on the videos below.
+You can listen and watch several of the 14 tracks by clicking on the videos below.
 Enjoy!

 Below each video is a link more information about each song.

 I Saw Her Standing There Track 1 Side 1